Antetokounmpo has 44 points, 14 rebounds, Bucks overcome Wembanyama, Spurs, 125-121

 Wembanyama’s first meeting with Antetokounmpo was delayed by the French rookie’s sprained ankle Dec.
 19 in Milwaukee, but it proved to be worth the wait.

+“He’s an unbelievable talent,” Antetokounmpo said.
+“Can score any time he wants.
+Plays the right way.
+Plays to win.
+It was great playing against him.”

+The 7-footers dueled in the final minutes with both hitting clutch 3-pointers and making critical plays defensively.

-Antetokounmpo drew a charge on Wembanyama after hitting a 3-pointer to it at 118 with three minutes remaining.
+Antetokounmpo drew a charge on Wembanyama after hitting a 3-pointer for a tie at 118 with three minutes remaining.
 The Greek star hit his second 3-pointer of the game 34 seconds later to give the Bucks a 121-118 lead.

 Wembanyama blocked an attempted dunk by Antetokounmpo to set up a potential tying shot.
 Wembanyama passed up a contested 3-pointer to give the ball to Tre Jones, but the guard missed a 3-pointer from the right corner.